rhroberts/fantasy-baseball/README.md

 We won't make the scripts globally available for now.
 Head over to scripts/ to use them.
 It looks like they need to be adapted to pull data automatically using yahoo_api, now, but I haven't looked too closely.

-Looks like, run process to clean and process.
-You can call plot on the processed output